itfarrier/itfarrier.github.io/src/pages/blog/2016-09-11-changes-or-day-first/index.en.md

 On the evening of August 23rd, I began to pack up my first hitchhiking.
-I put a sleeping bag into my school backpack, which I have been with for more than 10 years, twisted a mat outside into its lower loops and hooked a ‘LENTA’ tent for almost 800 ₽ behind them, then stuffed inside all sorts of little things, such as paste-brushes-containers for lenses-charging-a little bit of the food-hats and socks.
+I put a sleeping bag into my school backpack, which I have been with for more than 10 years, twisted a mat outside into its lower loops and hooked a ‘LENTA’ tent for almost 800 ₽ behind them, then stuffed inside all sorts of little things, such as paste‐brushes‐containers for lenses‐charging‐a little bit of the food‐hats and socks.
 My maximalism was stifled by the enlightenment of prudence and I took with me a card with 0 ₽ in my account and 125 ₽ in cash.